owncloud/ios-app/resign/Provisioning Files/ad-hoc/README.md

-#### Place the following provisioning files in this folder, which was created for the ad-hoc:
+#### Place the following provisioning files in this folder, which was created for ad-hoc build:

 - App.mobileprovision
 - FileProvider.mobileprovision